CrocSwap/blog-posts/drafts/apecoin.md

 ![](./img/ape_price.png)

-Aside from some heightened volatility within the first hour of trading (likely due to severe lack of liquidity), the price of ApeCoin was been very consistent across both the APE/ETH and APE/USDC liquidity pools: not too surprising, as by default Uniswap will route swaps through multiple pools for the best execution.
+Aside from some heightened volatility within the first hour of trading (likely due to severe lack of liquidity), the price of ApeCoin has been very consistent across both the APE/ETH and APE/USDC liquidity pools: not too surprising, as by default Uniswap will route swaps through multiple pools for the best execution.

 Notably, both the APE/ETH and APE/USDC liquidity pools on Uniswap charge 1% fees—higher than typical (for example, ETH/LOOKS charges 0.3%), but not unprecedented (SHIB and other 'meme' tokens also tend to have 1% fee tiers).
 Given the strong trading interest in ApeCoin, this was a very appealing incentive for users to step in and add liquidity to reap trading fees.
 Correspondingly, the number of open liquidity positions on Uniswap skyrocketed in the first 12 hours of trading, eventually plateauing at around 650 positions: